zhenliferris/pygames/README.md

-The project is created to practice Python programming and become familiar with git bash and git hub.
+The project is created to practice Python programming I will try to build some samll python games for playing with numbers